ArmanFz/ArmanFz/README.md

 - ⚡ Fun fact: ...
 -->
 # Hi there 👋:
-My name is Arman Forouzesh.I hold an MSc in Electrical Engineering (Control) from K.N.
+My name is Arman Forouzesh.
+I hold an MSc in Electrical Engineering (Control) from K.N.
 Toosi University of Technology, with expertise in artificial intelligence, computer vision, and deep learning.
 I am passionate about learning and deeply interested in my field of research, with a strong enthusiasm for exploring new concepts and advancements.<br>

 <a href="https://github.com/antonkomarev/github-profile-views-counter">